thelazycrazybrain/LazyApiPack.XmlTools/LazyApiPack.XmlTools.Wpf/ReadMe.md

 - bool SupportsType(Type type)
 	Is called from the serializer to check, if the class supports to deserialize / serialize this type

 - object?
-Deserialize(string? value, Type type, IFormatProvider format, string dateTimeFormat, bool suppressId);
+Deserialize(string? value, Type type, IFormatProvider format, string dateTimeFormat, bool enableRecursiveSerialization);
 	Is called from the serializer when the type (that is checked against SupportsType) needs to be deserialized.
 	Value is the string (or xml) representation of the object that needs to be deserialized.

-- bool Serialize(XmlWriter writer, object? value, bool serializeAsAttribute, IFormatProvider format, string dateTimeFormat, bool suppressId);
+- bool Serialize(XmlWriter writer, object? value, bool serializeAsAttribute, IFormatProvider format, string dateTimeFormat, bool enableRecursiveSerialization);
 	Is called from the serializer when the type (that is checked against SupportsType) needs to be serialized.
 	The writer is either in the WriteStartElement() or WriteAttributeStart() state at this point (Depending whether serializeAsAttribute is True or not)
 	Use writer.WriteValue() to write the serialized content to the xml.